papunmohanty/about_python/README.md

 do many things.

 If you learn Python, you can
-* Do your tedious and repetative Maths homework, which involves complex calculations
+* do your tedious and repetative Maths homework, which involves complex calculations
-* Create a game
+* create a game
-* Build your own website like Tweeter, Facebook, Instagram and many more
+* build your own website like Tweeter, Facebook, Instagram and many more
-* Control electronics sensors and build home automation gadgets
+* control electronics sensors and build home automation gadgets
-* Create Internet of Things(IOT) applications
+* create Internet of Things(IOT) applications
-* Create GUI(Graphical User Interface) applications
+* create GUI(Graphical User Interface) applications
 * perform Data Science work
 * achieve Artificial Intellegence(AI) through Machine Learning